First Progress Platinum Elite Mastercard Secured logo

 The card is a Mastercard, accepted worldwide.
 There are no rewards, cash back, or special perks — this is purely a credit-building product.
 Online account management is available through the First Progress website.

 First Progress is a good choice for consumers who have been denied by Discover or Capital One due to poor credit history and want a no-credit-check alternative.
-It is less feature-rich than OpenSky (which also requires no credit check but offers more technology features) and lacks the rewards of Discover it Secured.
+It is less feature-rich than OpenSky (which also requires eligibility claim to verify but offers more technology features) and lacks the rewards of Discover it Secured.

 Secured credit cards are one of several tools in the credit-building toolkit.
 Consumers may also consider credit builder loans, which report positive payment history to all three bureaus while building savings, or rent reporting services that add on-time rent payments to credit reports.
 For those dealing with existing negative items, credit repair services can help dispute inaccuracies that drag down scores.
 Credit monitoring helps track progress over time, and personal loans for bad credit become accessible as scores improve.
 Many credit rebuilders find that combining a secured card with other strategies — monitoring, disputes, and responsible borrowing — produces faster results.
 A small installment loan with on-time payments reported to all three bureaus is one of the most effective ways to build a credit history from scratch.